-- The LPN Challenge Advanced Placement option for the Associate Degree Nursing (ADN) program will be discontinued after fall 2019.
+- The Associate Degree Nursing (ADN) program at NWCC currently has two options for LPNs to enter through advanced placement: LPN challenge and LPN-RN Transition.
+The LPN-RN Transition option offered each summer will continue as the advanced placement admission option, but the LPN Challenge advanced placement option will be discontinued after fall 2019.
 Applicants interested in taking the LPN Challenge must apply and meet all eligibility requirements for this option.
-Information regarding the LPN Challenge may be found under “General Information” on the Division of Nursing page on the Northwest website: http://www.northwestms.edu/index.php/?page_id=569.
-Applicants should apply between Jan.
-1 and Feb.
-15 for the spring 2019 Challenge examinations or between Aug.
+Information regarding the LPN Challenge may be found under “General Information” on the Nursing Department page on the Northwest website: http://www.northwestms.edu/index.php/?page_id=569.
+Applicants should apply between Aug.
 1 and Sept.
 15 for the fall 2019 Challenge examinations.
-The Division of Nursing’s current policy states that an LPN Challenge applicant may attempt the examination process twice.
-Applicants who wish to be given two opportunities to complete the LPN Challenge must apply for the spring 2019 Challenge examinations.
+The Nursing Department’s current policy states that an LPN Challenge applicant may attempt the examination process twice.
 Applicants who apply for the fall 2019 Challenge examinations will only have one opportunity, as fall 2019 will be the LAST semester the LPN Challenge examinations will be offered.

 - NOTE: The Division of Nursing will continue to offer the LPN – RN Transition Advanced Placement option as well as the Traditional Track option for LPNs wishing to further their nursing education.
 Information regarding each of these options may also be found below.
 Applicants may call the Division of Nursing Monday – Friday, 8 a.m. – 4:30 p.m. at 662-562-3283.